erasmus-without-paper/ewp-specs-api-iias/endpoints/get.md

 * You SHOULD allow an IIA to be read at least by all its partners.
 This is, after all, what this API is for.

+* If you decide to *change* the visibility of an already existing IIA, and you implement the IIA CNR API, then you SHOULD inform all affected parties about such change.

 Handling of invalid parameters